zio/zio-http/docs/website/docs/v1.x/getting-started.md

 # Getting Started

-ZIO HTTP is a powerful library that is used to build highly performant HTTP-based services and clients using functional scala and ZIO.
+ZIO HTTP is a powerful library that is used to build highly performant HTTP-based services and clients using functional scala and ZIO and uses Netty as its core.
 The first step when using ZIO HTTP is creating an HTTP app.
 ZIO HTTP has some powerful functional domains which help in creating, modifying, composing apps easily.
 Let's start with the HTTP domain.